 Bollinger Bands® is a great indicator.
 There are thousands of traders around the world who use and trust this indicator religiously.
 I am one of the Bollinger Bands fans because it works.
 If you are new to this indicator and you don’t know the basics of using it, we already have some good articles on it on this website that I recommend you to read them first and then come back to this page to learn about Bollinger Bands Squeeze or BB Squeeze which is an important trading strategy: How to Use Bollinger Bands in Forex and Stock Trading

-Bollinger Band Squeeze trade setups are really a great, because the movement that happens after the squeeze is usually too strong, and above all, we can enter with a very tight stop loss and wide target.
+Bollinger Band Squeeze trade setups are really a great, because the movement that forms after the squeeze is usually too strong, and above all, we can enter with a very tight stop loss and wide target.
 In many cases we can take a 1:10 position which is great.
 In other words, Bollinger Bands Squeeze trade setups are really profitable and have a great risk to reward (R/R) ratio because they show us the beginning of the strong movements and hopefully strong and continued trends.
 On the other hand, it is very easy to locate Bollinger Bands Squeeze trade setups.
 You just need to be on time enough to enter at the right time.

-As you see the Bollinger upper and lower bands became so close to each other for a few candlesticks (the red arrows).
+As you see Bollinger upper and lower bands became so close to each other for a few candlesticks (the red arrows).
 Candlestick #1 is the center of this Bollinger Bands Squeeze which is a very short form of BB Squeeze.

-How to Trade the Bollinger Bands Squeeze
+How to Trade Bollinger Bands Squeeze

 We should take a position as soon as the market gets out of the range and starts moving strongly again.
-As you see on the below chart, the price has been moving sideways for several candlesticks before candlestick #1.
+As you see on the chart below, the price has been moving sideways for several candlesticks before candlestick #1.
 Do you know what tells you that the market has decided to get out of the range and wants to start moving strongly again?
 The answer is in Bollinger Bands itself.
 It tells you when to enter:

 You can take a position as soon as the body of one of the candlesticks touches either the Bollinger upper or lower band.
 If it touches the upper band, it means the market wants to break above the range and go up.
 If it touches the lower band, it means the market wants to break below the range and go down.
 The candlestick’s body should touch the upper or lower band and should close while it is still touching the band.
-I mean touching by the candlestick shadow is not enough.
+I mean touching by the candlestick’s shadow is not enough.
 The body should somehow break out of the band.
-This is something that we call Bollinger Bands Squeeze breakout.
+This is something that we call Bollinger Bands Squeeze Breakout.

-As you see on the below screenshot, the candlestick #2 body has barely touched the upper band.
-We could go long at the close of this candlestick, however, as the body has not touched the upper band strongly, we wait for another candlestick to form.
+As you see on the screenshot below, the candlestick #2 body has barely touched the upper band.
+We could go long at the close of this candlestick, however, as the candlestick’s body has not touched the upper band strongly, we wait for another candlestick to form.
 The candlestick #3 body has strongly touched the upper band.
 It does not have to be that strong and if I wanted to trade this Bollinger Bands Squeeze trade setup, I would go long at the close of the candlestick #2 or while the candlestick #3 was forming.
 The entry would be somewhere around the 1.36194 level.
 I would place the stop loss at the candlestick #2 low price or a little below it.
 It would be a 2 to 5 pips stop loss.
 The market went up for 50 pips after the Bollinger Bands Squeeze breakout.
 That is why I told you that Bollinger Bands Squeeze setups are really profitable and have a great risk/reward ratio.

 The below chart shows two examples of Bollinger Bands Squeeze that are longer than the above example.
 I mean the market has been moving sideways for a longer time.